RSS About

 As far as I can tell, the sound part works.
 At least well enough, anyway.
 Sound is complicated.

-No, the final issue is that, about five articles ago when we started implementing the PPU, I put the CPU’s whole logic in its Tick() method, then said we’d implement its specific state machine in a future article.
+No, the final issue is that, about five articles ago when we started implementing the PPU, I put the CPU’s whole logic in its own Tick() method, then said we’d implement its specific state machine in a future article.
 Well, here we are!

 What’s happening right now is that our emulated CPU is executing machine instructions way too fast compared to the PPU.
 I’m still not entirely sure how, but I believe it affects the scrolling code in the boot ROM, which counts frames to wait and execute at the proper speed.